IFSA-Prague/FairShare/README.md

 ### Architectures
 We will be using a Model-View-Controller pattern since our app is very UI-heavy, a Client-Server pattern since we will need a backend server to store and process shared expenses/chores as well as a client frontend for user interactions.
 As well as a RESTful API because it's a scalable way to manage expense and chore data.
 Lastly, we will use a Publisher-Subscriber pattern for real-time notifications when tasks/expenses are logged.

+Here are the technologies we will use:

+Model-View-Controller
+* Figma

+Front-end
+* React Native

+Back-end
+* Node.js

+Database
+* SQLite

+Server
+* AWS EC2

+Authentication
+* OAuth